Artist | Women Series | Sonam Kalra

 Women series is a monthly edit to explore creative entrepreneurship amongst women globally.
 Through this series, we wish to understand creative journeys, challenges, inspirations and develop a community.
-For the May edit, we have interviewed Sonam Kalra of the Sufi Gospel Project (Music) and Maithili Ahluwalia of Bungalow 8 ( Fashion and Curation)
+This month we interviewed Sonam Kalra, a musician and founder of the Sufi Gospel Project

 Tell me about how your musical journey started.
 Did you have musical influences growing up?
 What education/ training did you receive?